 - A standard VA loan offers up to 100% financing (no down payment).
 There is no monthly mortgage insurance nor private mortgage insurance required.
 In some cases, you may need to put more down to qualify for a specific monthly payment.

 - Condos that meet VA approval may qualify for VA financing.
-Contact our team to learn more.
+Contact us to learn more.

 Your interest rate stays fixed for the life of the loan.